ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/README.md

    - Clear documentation of module responsibilities
    - Minimized dependencies between modules

 This pattern promotes maintainability, testability, and code reuse while keeping the codebase organized and easy to understand.
+The Databricks implementation serves as a reference example of this pattern.

 ## Best Practices